openmessaging/openschema/schema-registry/README.md

 ### Basic Compile and Test

-To build the source you will need to install JDK {jdkversion}.
+To build the source you will need to install JDK 1.8.

 OpenSchema Schema Registry uses Maven for build-related activities, and you should be able to get off the ground quite quickly by cloning the